thijsi123/Is-this-a-TTS-program-/README.md

 There's some errors but hey, it works.

-use pyinstaller to create a .exe file with this command pyinstaller -onefile main.py
+use pyinstaller to create a .exe file with this command: pyinstaller --onefile main.py